HeinessPremium/alx-low_level_programming/0x0B-malloc_free/README.md

-0. Float like a butterfly, sting like a bee mandatory
-Score: 0.0% (Checks completed: 0.0%)
-Write a function that creates an array of chars, and initializes it with a specific char.

-Prototype: char *create_array(unsigned int size, char c);
-Returns NULL if size = 0
-Returns a pointer to the array, or NULL if it fails

-1. The woman who has no imagination has no wings mandatory
 Score: 0.0% (Checks completed: 0.0%)
 Write a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.